-- Expenditures of a capital nature such as design, rehabilitation or major remodeling - Major roof reconstruction or replacement - Major window replacement - Heating and cooling system replacement - Elevator upgrades - Other improvements that add value or life to a building and that are not of a recurring nature.
-In addition, these improvements must have an intended minimum life expectancy of ten years. - An applicant's application may contain multiple work items.
-Minnesota Housing will review these items individually and determine how they pertain to the stated priorities of the program (health and life safety; accessibility; energy and water efficiency; critical needs). - Applicants may request a project management fee not to exceed 5 percent of the net total development cost.
+• Expenditures of a capital nature such as design, rehabilitation, or major remodeling

+- Major roof reconstruction or replacement - Major window replacement - Heating and cooling system replacement - Elevator upgrades - Installation or modernization of fire alarm and/or fire suppression systems - Other improvements that add value or life to a building and that are not of a recurring nature.
+In addition, these improvements must have an intended minimum life expectancy of 10 years. - An application may contain multiple work items.
+Minnesota Housing will review these items individually and determine how they pertain to the stated priorities of the program (health and life safety; accessibility; energy and water efficiency; critical needs). - Applicants may request a project management fee not to exceed 5% of the net total development cost.
 The fee may be used to pay for soft costs directly related to costs associated with applying for POHP funds.
-Such costs may include administrative expenses, processing agent fees or construction management fees.
+Such costs may include administrative expenses, processing agent fees, or construction management fees.